Spicy Chinese Sichuan Green Beans

 Total Time 25 minutes

-If you want P.F.
-Chang’s recipes there are Chicken Lettuce Wraps, Garlic Noodles and Orange Peel Chicken.
-There are also a huge number of other Chinese Food recipes on the blog that aren’t copycats for you to enjoy.
+Make these amazing Spicy Chinese Sichuan Green Beans, pick out a delicious main course and you’re on your way to a restaurant-worthy meal.
+You can try one of my Panda Express Recipes or P.F.
+Chang’s recipe like Chicken Lettuce Wraps, Garlic Noodles, or Orange Peel Chicken.
+There is also a huge number of other Chinese Food recipes on the blog that aren’t copycats for you to enjoy.

 Spicy Chinese Sichuan Green Beans are the perfect easy side dish to your favorite Chinese meal and they’re a breeze to make with just a few ingredients.